 This Home from Home follows on from the first one opening earlier this year, just a few steps from the Royal Belfast Hospital for Sick Children.
 The home will be provided free of charge – offering families the ability to remain close to their child while they undergo treatment as well as the chance to maintain a sense of a normal family life by keeping the whole family together.

-Teresa Sloan, Appeal Director said; “We were delighted to have 3,000 runners take to the streets of Belfast on May 5th in the Deep RiverRock Belfast City Marathon to raise vital funds for CLIC Sargent’s Home from Home Appeal and we’re hoping that many will “Keep on Running for Home” in the Half Marathon.
+Eimear McCooey, Corporate Fundraising Manager said; “We are delighted that Ben is supporting the “Run for Home” campaign in the Deep RiverRock Belfast City Half Marathon and thank him for sharing his experience with us to encourage others to take part.
+Earlier this year over 3000 people took to the streets of Belfast in the Deep RiverRock Belfast City Marathon, we were blown away by the support received and the vital funds raised for CLIC Sargent’s Home from Home Appeal.
 2014 is a big year for the charity, earlier this year we opened Northern Ireland’s first ever ‘Home from Home’ for families of young children undergoing cancer treatments at the Royal Belfast Hospital for Sick Children.
 Although we are over half way, our fundraising focus is to develop a second Home from Home specifically designed for teenagers and young adults which will be located in close proximity to the City Hospital.